 Future Self: “Hmm… Let them come… When you’re looking back on past paths of attunement, what do these creatures help you rediscover?”

-Sometimes, my thoughts relax only when someone sits with me, warmly, with all their attention and without rushing.
+My thoughts relax only when someone sits with me, warmly, with all their attention and without rushing.
 Then the jaw of performance quietly unclenches.

-Attention shifts from competition to compassion, from vigilance to curiosity.
+Attention shifts from competition to compassion

+From vigilance to curiosity.
+Movement, even a tiny breath, starts to soothe.
 Ambiguity stops being a threat and turns into a kind of mossy shelter.

+In these conditions, I surrender and whisper: “I can have a go.
+Imperfect, unfinished, alive.”
+I can hear my journal giggling from the sidelines.
 Capturing a few notes before or after a conversation softens the tensions.”

 Will I listen to the belly-knots?